Time Tracker for Linux

 Set Up Your Life Areas

-Create 5-7 areas like Work, Health, Sleep, and Hobbies.
-Add a few activities under each.
-Takes about 2 minutes.
+Create 5–7 areas like Work, Health, Sleep, and Hobbies and add a few activities under each.
+Takes about two minutes.

 2